vishaalupot/vishaalupot/README.md

 <details>
 <summary>
-  🌱 Looking forward to learn:
+  🌱 Looking forward to learn: (There are more, but I couldn't find their SVG icons)
 </summary>
    <br>
 <code><a href="https://flutter.dev/" target="_blank"><img height="30" src="https://www.vectorlogo.zone/logos/flutterio/flutterio-icon.svg"></a></code>